Function problem: Examples

-In this case the relation $R$ is given by tuples of suitably encoded boolean formulas and satisfying assignments.
+In this case the relation $R$ is given by pairs of suitably encoded boolean formulas and satisfying assignments.

 While a SAT algorithm, fed with a formula $\varphi$, only needs to return "unsatisfiable" or "satisfiable", an FSAT algorithm needs to return some satisfying assignment in the latter case.

 Other notable examples include the travelling salesman problem, which asks for the route taken by the salesman, and the integer factorization problem, which asks for the list of factors.